Install ArcGIS Enterprise

 - A web adaptor named server for the ArcGIS Server site.
 Administrative access to the ArcGIS Server site through the web adaptor has been enabled.
 You can view the status of your server and its services by accessing ArcGIS Server Manager, using the URL formatted https://gisserver.domain.com:6443/arcgis/manager/.

-In these lessons, you used ArcGIS Enterprise Builder to install and configure the four components of ArcGIS Enterprise.
+In this lesson, you used ArcGIS Enterprise Builder to install and configure the four components of ArcGIS Enterprise.
 To start using ArcGIS Enterprise, try one of the following lessons:

 - Set up an ArcGIS Enterprise Portal